QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 * qgep_sys: special tables for administration of the database.
 As a QGEP-User you can not edit these tables.

-* qgep_import and qgep_swmm: schema for additional plugins/functions (Qfield and working with SWMM)
+* qgep_import and qgep_swmm: schema for additional plugins/functions (QField and working with SWMM)

 Layer names